hahnec/plenopticam/README.rst

 Results
 -------

-Results can be found inside a folder named after your light-field file which is located in the same directory path.
+Results can be found inside a folder named after your light field file which is located in the same directory path.
 Depending on provided files and settings, your results folder may contain the following data:

     - sub-aperture images (see *viewpoints_xxx* folder) and view animation given as gif
     - refocused images (see *refo_xxx* folder) and refocus animation given as gif
     - raw image file given as tiff
-    - aligned light-field as pkl (pickle) file
+    - aligned light field as pkl (pickle) file
-    - light-field metadata as json file (in case of Lytro image file)
+    - light field metadata as json file (in case of Lytro image file)
     - scheimpflug focus file

 Exemplary view animations can be seen below (image quality due to lower resolution and limited gif colours)